With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

-The pain will peak, and then start to subside.
-All of this can last from two to 72 hours or even longer in adults.
-In children, migraines typically last one to 48 hours.
+The pain will peak and then start to subside.
+All of this can last from 2 to 72 hours or even longer in adults.
+In children, migraines typically last 1 to 48 hours.

 Atypical migraines can be located anywhere and can be a throbbing sensation or excruciating dull ache.

 The pain is exacerbated by any movement at all, including breathing.
 Sometimes I think my heartbeat makes the pain worse.
 The only thing that really helps in these situations (aside from awesome medication) is sleep.